flinthillsdsa/resources/learning-resources/README.md

 # How This Repository Is Organized
 - `literature/` – Foundational and contemporary texts, with “Beginner” suggestions for newcomers.
-- `courses/` - Free Courses available online in text, video, or audio format.
+- `courses/` - Free courses and lectures available online in text, video, or audio format.
 - `videos/` – Documentaries, lectures, and explainers.
 - `podcasts/` – Audio series covering theory, history, and current struggles.
 - `primary-sources/` – Manifestos, party programs, speeches, and archival documents.